ShieldCI/docs/docs/analyzers/reliability/queue-timeout-configuration.md

 ## What This Checks

-- Validates that `retry_after` is greater than queue timeout values
+- Validates that `retry_after` is at least **10 seconds greater** than queue timeout values
 - Ensures proper timeout configuration for queue workers
 - Prevents jobs from being processed twice due to timeout issues
 - Checks all queue connections (Redis, Database, Beanstalkd)
 - Integrates with Laravel Horizon timeout configuration
 - Skips sync and SQS drivers (they don't use retry_after)
 - Reports exact configuration file location and line number
+- Enforces minimum buffer between timeout and retry_after (configurable, default: 10 seconds)

 ## Why It Matters